swagger-api/swagger-js/docs/SWAGGER_SPECIFICATION_RESOLVER.md

 ##### Sub-Tree resolver

-When working with huge JSON Swagger specification, it's often convenient to resolve `JSON-References` in only part of Swagger specification tree.
+When working with a large JSON Swagger specification, it's often convenient to resolve `JSON-References` in only part of Swagger specification tree.
 Our sub-tree resolver does exactly that.

 ```js